What Is Compassionate Care? Compassionate vs. Caring in Nursing

 Compassionate vs. Caring Examples

-In the realm of healthcare, the difference between being caring vs. compassionate care can be understood through real-life examples.
+In the realm of healthcare, the difference between caring vs. compassionate care can be understood through real-life examples.
 Here are some practical examples of compassion in nursing:

 • Allowing patients to express fears and concerns